-Sigiriya, often referred to as the “Lion Rock,” stands as one of Sri Lanka’s greatest treasures.
-Rising approximately 200 meters above the surrounding plain, this ancient fortress combines natural beauty, royal history, and the brilliance of architectural design.
-Recognized as a UNESCO World Heritage site, Sigiriya attracts millions of visitors who come to explore its extraordinary past and breathtaking views.
+Often referred to as the “Lion Rock,” Sigiriya stands as one of Sri Lanka’s greatest cultural treasures.
+Rising nearly 200 meters (660 feet) above the surrounding plains, this ancient rock fortress is a breathtaking fusion of natural beauty, royal history, and architectural brilliance.
+Recognized as a UNESCO World Heritage Site, Sigiriya continues to captivate millions of visitors with its dramatic past and sweeping panoramic views.

 Table of Contents